Viper vs Neon matchup in Valorant

 Viper vs Neon Matchup Summary

-The Viper vs Neon matchup in Valorant is a heavily one-sided matchup.
-Based on 27 competitive matches analyzed, Neon wins 59.3% of the time compared to Viper's 40.7%, a 18.5 percentage point difference.
+The Viper vs Neon matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 52 competitive matches analyzed, Neon wins 65.4% of the time compared to Viper's 34.6%, a 30.8 percentage point difference.
 The most significant gap is in headshot accuracy, where Viper consistently outperforms.
 In this Controller vs Duelist matchup, Neon has overwhelming superiority in this agent matchup.
 Viper should never take isolated fights against Neon and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Viper vs Neon Fragging Analysis